-Peter was made a Life Member of Variety SA in 2007.
-He received an Order of Australia Medal in 2017 and in 2018 became only the third Australian to be awarded the prestigious Catherine Variety Sheridan Award, which recognises his philanthropic support in serving children.
+Peter also maintains his involvement with the Bash, supplying and driving the "Bag Truck".
+Peter was made a life member of Variety SA in 2007 and in 2018 became only the third Australian to be awarded the prestigious Catherine Variety Sheridan Award for his philanthropic support in serving children.